 The Foundation follows the authoritative guidance for estimating the fair value of investments in investment companies, including limited partnerships that have calculated net asset value in accordance with the specialized accounting guidance for investment companies.
-Accordingly, in circumstances in which the fair value of an investment in a limited partnership is not readily determinable, the Foundation estimates the fair value of an investment in a limited partnership using the net asset value of the investment without further adjustment if the net asset value per share of the investment is determined in accordance with the specialized accounting guidance for investment companies as of the reporting entity's measurement date.
+Accordingly, in circumstances in which the fair value of an investment in a limited partnership is not readily determinable, the Foundation estimates the fair value of an investment in a limited partnership using the net asset value of the investment without further adjustment if the net asset value per share of the investment is determined in accordance with the specialized accounting guidance for investment date.